IELTS Cue Card Sample 33 - A positive change in your life

 This change affected me very positively.
 I became a good cricket player, later on, I started maintaining my times more prudently and I am sure this change has affected me positively in terms of physical and mental health.

 Changes are inevitable parts of human life.
 Transformation, changes, hopes and challenges make our life exciting and worth living.
-Some changes are unexpected while some are long expected and meant to bring something good for us.
+Some changes are unexpected while some are long-expected and meant to bring something good for us.
 Often changes define who we are and put us in situations we either find very challenging or favourable.
-This cue card topic reminds me an important part of my life when a change brought something positive in my life.
+This cue card topic reminds me of an important part of my life when a change brought something positive in my life.

 The change was related to the migration from our hometown to the capital city in our country when I was 14 years old.
 This was quite a big change for my family, and particularly for me.
 I had to leave my school, friends, relatives, known places and start living in a place where I had no friends, no one to visit and no known place for playing or outing.
 Initially, this was quite a frustrating experience for me.
 After my father got me admitted in a school there, my life became even tougher.
 However, this did not last for a long.